m24ih/Melih_Aygaz_Image_Processing_Bootcamp/README.md

 ---

 ## From now on I will only tell differences between other files and why i keep them.

-First of all I started project with `bootcamp.ipynb` file.
-I tried Google Colab but it took over 50 minutes just to train the model.
-After that I decied working with my computer.
-As you see trainings are only take 82 seconds to finish.
-It was like fairytale until my vram and ram are completely fill.
-I searched for a solution but solutions are not worked for me.
-For example `gc.collect()` function.
+First, I started my project with the bootcamp.ipynb file.
+I initially tried using Google Colab, but it took over 50 minutes just to train the model.
+After that, I decided to work on my own computer.
+As you can see, training only takes 82 seconds to finish now.
+It felt like a fairytale until my VRAM and RAM were completely filled.
+I searched for solutions, but none of them worked for me, including using the gc.collect() function.

-So `bootcamp.ipynb` file way my base file.
-In that file results are like that: Training and test accuracy for; Processed images = **78%**, test accuracy for; Manipulated images = **9%**, test accuracy for White balance (color constancy) applied images = **10%**
+The bootcamp.ipynb file served as my base file, and in that file, the results were as follows:

+    Training and test accuracy for processed images: 78% Test accuracy for manipulated images: 9%
+    Test accuracy for white balance (color constancy) applied images: 10%

-Then I changed parameters in the model.
-In base file has `layers.Dense(128, activation='relu')` parameter for model.
-I increased to `layers.Dense(256, activation='relu')` Training and test accuracy for; Processed images = **84%**, test accuracy for; Manipulated images = **11%**, test accuracy for White balance (color constancy) applied images = **9%**
+Next, I changed the parameters in the model.
+The base file had layers.Dense(128, activation='relu') as a parameter for the model.
+I increased it to layers.Dense(256, activation='relu').
+The results were:

-After that again I increased to `layers.Dense(512, activation='relu')` but this time Training and test accuracy for; Processed images = **75%**, test accuracy for; Manipulated images = **12%**, test accuracy for White balance (color constancy) applied images = **10%**
+    Training and test accuracy for processed images: 84% Test accuracy for manipulated images: 11%
+    Test accuracy for white balance (color constancy) applied images: 9%

+After that, I increased it further to layers.Dense(512, activation='relu'), but this time, the results were:

+    Training and test accuracy for processed images: 75% Test accuracy for manipulated images: 12%
+    Test accuracy for white balance (color constancy) applied images: 10%

-So optimum value is `layers.Dense(256, activation='relu')` for this model.
-Then I thought, what happens if i train my model with processed and manipulated images.
+It became clear that the optimum value for this model was layers.Dense(256, activation='relu').
+Then I thought, What happens if I train my model with both processed and manipulated images?
+This time, the results were:

-This time my results are like Training and test accuracy for; Processed images = **78%**, test accuracy for; Manipulated images = **89%**, test accuracy for White balance (color constancy) applied images = **11%**
+    Training and test accuracy for processed images: 78% Test accuracy for manipulated images: 89%
+    Test accuracy for white balance (color constancy) applied images: 11%

-That wasn't enough for me, and I didn't want to overfit my model.
-So I started browsing and asking ai to how improve color constancy, then I found that I should use data augmentation methods.
-With `ImageDataGenerator` function from `tensorflow.keras` library, I added properties to the dataset.
-Finally results are Training and test accuracy for; Processed images = **78%**, test accuracy for; Manipulated images = **89%**, test accuracy for White balance (color constancy) applied images = **34%**
+That still wasn’t enough for me, and I didn’t want to overfit my model.
+So, I started browsing and asking AI about how to improve color constancy.
+I found that I should use data augmentation methods.
+Using the ImageDataGenerator function from the tensorflow.keras library, I added properties to the dataset.
+Finally, the results were:

+    Training and test accuracy for processed images: 78% Test accuracy for manipulated images: 89%
+    Test accuracy for white balance (color constancy) applied images: 34%

-Still Color constancy test accuracy is not enough but I don't have time to increase that accuracy before the deadline.
+Still, the color constancy test accuracy is not sufficient, but I don’t have enough time to improve it further before the deadline.